Mabton man nominated to naval academy

-WASHINGTON, D.C. — David Jimenez of Mabton has received a nomination from Rep. Dan Newhouse (R-Wa.) to attend U.S. Naval Academy in Annapolis, Md.
+WASHINGTON, D.C. — David Jimenez of Mabton has received a nomination from Rep. Dan Newhouse (R-Wash.) to attend U.S. Naval Academy in Annapolis, Md.

 The nominations followed an interview process that included Rep. Newhouse’s military academy advisory board.

-Jimenez, a graduate at Sunnyside High School, is currently attending Stanford University.
+Jimenez, a graduate of Sunnyside High School, is currently attending Stanford University.
 He is the son of Jose and Maria Jimenez of Mabton.

 Newhouse said the final determination for admittance will be made by the respective academies.

-Once chosen, Jimenez will be committed to serve in the military for a minimum of five years upon graduation
+If chosen, Jimenez will be committed to serve in the military for a minimum of five years upon graduation.

 Comments